 Every request made from imgix to your Origin will include the user-agent

 These elastic IP addresses are current as of May 4, 2023, though they are expected to change in the future.
 Any future changes will be reflected and updated in this document.

 If you are using these IP addresses to allow imgix to access your origin assets, you can subscribe using this form to be alerted of any scheduled changes to the IP addresses.

 This information can be used in a few different ways, such as putting imgix on an allowlist or setting up different security rules for requests coming from imgix.

 Some customers prefer that their origin servers are not publicly accessible.
-In the case of S3, Azure and GCS Sources, imgix is able to successfuly retrieve assets from those protected buckets by using valid credentials entered on the Source configuration page.
-However, in the case of Web Folder and Web Proxy Sources, such security settings can prevent imgix from being able to retrieve images.
-If the service is unable to retrieve an image from the origin, then we will return a
+In the case of S3, Azure, and GCS Sources, imgix is able to successfully retrieve assets from those protected buckets by using valid credentials entered on the Source configuration page.
+However, in the case of Web Folder and Web Proxy Sources, such security settings can prevent imgix from being able to retrieve assets.
+If the service is unable to retrieve an asset from the Origin, then we will return a

 However, allowlisting by user-agent is not as secure as allowlisting by IP address.
 This is because the user-agent is easy to spoof, while the IP address is not.

 Most origins have the ability to put imgix's user-agent or IP address on an allowlist.

 It's common to have some security measures against a large number of synchronous requests to different URLs on your Origin.
 This often manifests as an error being returned from your Origin once the number of requests has reached a threshold from the same IP address.